 The gospel is true, and He is coming back.
 We have overcome with Him.
 This is the only book that involves a blessing.
 Remember the context and the audience.

 In Revelation 1:4-5, seven is used twice.
 Seven is used many times in the Bible which refers to completeness.
 Letters to the seven churches are for all Christians then and now.

 And here is what he said to those seven churches in Revelation 2 and 3.

-Thyatira and Pergamom and Sardis was called out for their reversion back to paganism, sexual immorality and blasphemy.
+Thyatira and Pergamom and Sardis were called out for their reversion back to paganism, sexual immorality and blasphemy.

 Ephesus knew God’s theology but had gone into legalism.
 They forgot their first love (Jesus).
 They were alive but now are dead.